codewarz-ninja/runcode-docs.github.io/pages/player-guide/cwn_creating_an_account.md

 ## How do I join?

-Currently, joining Codewarz requires an invitation by a current member or admin.
+Currently, creating new accounts is allowed!
+Before Codewarz required an invitation by a current member or admin.
-However, registration may become open in the future.

-If you would like to join and do not already know any current members, email us via the Feedback link at the top.
+Simply goto (https://codewarz.ninja) and click on the Register link on the top right of the page!

 ## I've received an invitation to play Codewarz - what's next?